 The distribution of treatment discontinuation by year and gender showed variation over the study period.
 In 2017, 16 patients (12% of the total) discontinued antiretroviral therapy, increasing to 39 patients (29%) in 2019, which represented the peak of treatment interruptions.
 In 2020, the number of discontinuations decreased slightly to 24 patients (22%), followed by a rise to 35 patients (26%) in 2021.
 Women consistently accounted for the majority of treatment dropouts across all years, ranging from 12% in 2017 to 27% in both 2019 and 2021.
 Although fewer in number, the proportion of males was relatively high in 2019, with 12 men (35% of the male cohort) discontinuing treatment.
 Overall, these findings indicate a rising trend of treatment discontinuation between 2017 and 2019, with subsequent fluctuations in 2020 and 2021.
 The data highlight the persistent vulnerability of women to treatment interruption and underscore the need for targeted interventions that consider both gender and temporal patterns to improve retention in care(Table 2).
 This trend indicates a gradual increase in dropout cases up to 2019, a slight decrease in 2020, possibly influenced by the COVID-19 pandemic and mobility restrictions and a renewed increase in 2021 (Benoni et al., 2024).
 The higher frequency of women in the dropout records may be associated with social and economic factors, an overload of family responsibilities, and lack of partner support.
 ART discontinuation is a persistent and increasing problem over the years, with higher incidence among women, highlighting the need for gender-specific retention and support strategies and improved monitoring of the factors contributing to treatment abandonment.

-Tabela 2: Participants´year of discontinuation therapy and gender
+Tabela 2: Anteretroviral Therapy Discontinuation by Year and Gender